(part of the AQMEII-NA_N2O family of projects)

-- 2D-regrid from global/unprojected to a projected subdomain (AQMEII-NA).
+- 2D-regrid the data (in netCDF format) from global/unprojected to a projected subdomain (AQMEII-NA).

 - check that mass is (more or less) conserved in all of the above

-gunziped) containing hourly emissions usable for any day in the year.
-Currently does not provide a clean or general-purpose (much less packaged) solution! but merely shows how to do these tasks using
+Currently does not provide a clean or general-purpose (much less packaged) solution!
+This project merely shows how to perform these tasks using

 - bash (tested with version=3.2.25)

 - R (tested with version=3.0.0) and packages including

 cdto its working directory (where you cloned it to).

 - Download a copy of these bash utilities to the working directory.

 - Open the file in in an editor!
 You will probably need to edit its functions